Becoming You With Julie

 • 15 fresh basil leaves, torn

-• ½ cup unsweetened plant-based milk, like oat, cashew, or soy milk
+• ½ cup unsweetened plant-based milk, oat, soy, or cashew nut milk

-• ⅛ teaspoon baking soda, optional, see Notes
+• ⅛ teaspoon baking soda, only if sauce tastes too acidic

 Instructions

-• Heat olive oil in a Dutch oven or large pan over medium heat.
-Add onion, carrot, celery, and a pinch of salt (from the 1.5 teaspoons).
-Cook for 5–7 minutes, stirring occasionally, until softened.
+• Cook Veggies: Heat olive oil in a Dutch oven or heavy-bottomed pan over medium heat.
+Sauté onion, carrot, celery, and a pinch of salt from premeasured bowl.
+Cook 5–7 minutes, stirring until softened.
+Add mushrooms and cook 3–4 minutes until they release liquid.
+Stir in garlic and cook 1 minute.

 Notes

-Tomatoes vary in acidity.
-If the sauce tastes too acidic, stir in ⅛ teaspoon of baking soda to balance it out.
+1. Tomatoes Vary in Acidity: If the sauce tastes too acidic, stir in ⅛ teaspoon of baking soda to balance it out.
 Be sure to taste before adding.

-Make the tofu crumbles ahead of time or while the sauce simmers to save time.
-It only takes 5 minutes to make and adds incredible flavor to the sauce.
+2. Tofu Crumbles: Make ahead of time or while the sauce simmers to save time.
+They take just 5 minutes to prep and add incredible flavor to the sauce.
+Since they already include crushed red pepper, reduce or omit the extra red pepper in the sauce.

 Author: Julie Gaeta